 How does the introduction of New Work succeed?

-In many companies, the introduction of a New Work concept means a radical break with previous structures.
-Logically, change cannot happen overnight.
+The introduction of a new work concept in many companies means a radical break with previous structures.
+A change cannot logically succeed overnight.
 Rather, the implementation requires

 - continuous monitoring of the status and